 More Fuji X-T1 pictures from Stowe

 Last week, whilst we were away on holiday, I posted a picture that I’d taken at the Stowe National Trust property with my Fuji X-T1 and Samyang 12mm combination.
-Well, we are back from holiday and I’ve had time to sort through the rest of the pictures I took and I’ve included the best ones in this post.
+Well, we are back from holiday and I’ve had time to sort through the rest of the images I took and I’ve included the best of my Fuji X-T1 pictures in this post.

 We were fortunate the the weather was very good for our day at Stowe, which meant many of the pictures had nice, blue, interesting skies which worked well with the 12mm Samyang lens I used for the majority of the pictures.